developer-zebra/developer-zebra-site/src/stagenow/3-4/troubleshooting/index.md

 5. Right-click again and select Enable.
 After a few minutes, try using the StageNow Tool.

-### Add Unsupported Wi-Fi Hotspot
+##### Add Unsupported Hotspot

-   Note: Results that deviate from the following can be considered a Windows driver/software issue regarding the Wi-Fi hotspot.
+**Note**: Results that deviate from the following can be considered a Windows driver/software issue regarding the Wi-Fi hotspot.

 1. Open a command prompt as an Administrator.